Gold Standard ADHD

 Information-gathering

 Before the assessment takes place, we will share some pre-assessment questionnaires with you to complete.
 Alternatively, you may prefer for these forms to be completed by a teacher, who may have a particularly strong relationship with your child.
 This is absolutely fine; the main thing is that the questionnaires are completed as fully as possible.
-We will then use this insight to identify the most suitable assessment for your child.
+We will then use this insight to identify the most suitable assessment for your child/young person.

 Please note: If there is a strong indication, we will invite you to progress to the next phase.